-There are three different data reading options for the AD7944.
-There is the option to read during conversion, to split the read across acquisition and conversion (see Figure 26 and Figure 27), and, in normal mode, to read during acquisition.
-The desired SCK frequency largely determines the reading option to use.
+There are three different data reading options for the AD7986.
+There is the option to read during conversion, to split the read across acquisition and conversion (see Figure 25 and Figure 26), and in normal mode, to read during acquisition.
+The desired SCK frequency largely determines which reading option to pursue.

-Reading During Conversion, Fast Host (Turbo or Normal Mode)
+Reading During Conversion, Fast Hosts (Turbo or Normal Mode)

 When reading during conversion (n), conversion results are for the previous (n-1) conversion.
-Reading should occur only up to t{DATA} , and because this time is limited, the host must use a fast SCK.
+Reading must only occur up to t{DATA} and, because this time is limited, the host must use a fast SCK.